Jacotsu/polibeepsync/docs/source/installation.rst

 Upgrading or installing
 ^^^^^^^^^^^^^^^^^^^^^^^
-Download the exe file from the `latest release <https://github.com/Jacotsu/polibeepsync/releases/latest>`_ open the downloaded file and follow the installer instructions.
+Download the exe file from the `latest release <https://github.com/Jacotsu/polibeepsync/releases/latest>`_ and open the downloaded file.

 Removing